-If you’ve never used Raise before, go through this link and you can get $10 off your first purchase of $100 or more.
-Once you’ve made a purchase you’ll be on their email list, and they often have sales that will be promoted through their email list.
+Once you’ve made a purchase from Raise, you’ll be on their email list, and they often have sales that will be promoted through their email list.
 With the sales you can sometimes save an extra 4-6% on any purchase.

 The great thing about buying gift cards at Raise is you can do this for purchases that you would be making anyway.
 I don’t advocate spending additional money, simply shift your habits and buy a gift card before you go to a restaurant or store.
 Using this approach I’ve saved up to 30% at certain restaurants.

 → Related reading: How to Stack Rewards and Cash Back